Roaders/ble-helper/readme.md

 ## Test Harness

-THe test harness can be seen running [here](https://roaders.github.io/ble-helper/) where you can try connecting to your bluetooth devices.
+The test harness can be seen running [here](https://roaders.github.io/ble-helper/) where you can try connecting to your bluetooth devices.

 ## Installation